 Search for placements and find out more about work experience and internships.

-Besides film and television production companies, job opportunities can be found across a range sectors including corporate business, charities, universities, marketing , advertising and other creative industries.
-Opportunities may be advertised on dedicated websites, company websites, in trade magazines or with recruitment agencies.
+Opportunities may be advertised on industry websites, company websites, in trade magazines or with recruitment agencies.
 The professional contacts you make through work experience and study can also be a source of opportunities.

 Skills for your CV

-- reflecting on, and evaluating, your own work and that of others;
+- reflecting on, and evaluating, yours and others' work

 - being proactive and having initiative.